Borrow to invest: Is an RRSP loan worth it?

 An RRSP loan is not the right solution for everyone.
 Whether you’re a prime candidate for an RRSP loan depends on your:

-- tax bracket (the higher, the better) and
+• tax bracket and

-- ability to pay down debt.
+• ability to pay down debt.

 For some, a better idea may be to set up an automatic RRSP contribution plan.
 This will ensure a portion of your pay is immediately and regularly contributed to your RRSP.
 Sure, it won’t let you max out your RRSP contribution this year.
 But it will help you gradually build up your RRSP without going into debt.
 You also need to make sure the loan payments fit into your budget without hurting your cash flow.
 If paying down debt is a concern, again, you might want to focus on making regular RRSP contributions instead.

 Whatever you do, be sure to discuss your options with an advisor before committing to a loan.
-Find a Sun Life advisor today.

 This article is meant to provide general information only.
 Sun Life Assurance Company of Canada does not provide legal, accounting, taxation, or other professional advice.
 Please seek advice from a qualified professional, including a thorough examination of your specific legal, accounting and tax situation.